Educational child care, tutoring & developmental services

 Our rules and guidance techniques are designed to encourage self control, while teaching skills of responsibility, respect and resiliency.
 Guidance is NOT punishment.
 Punishment that is humiliating or frightening to a child, such as verbal, physical or sexual abuse; or neglecting by withholding or forcing food or other necessities, are prohibited at Adventure Academy and in the Morgan home.
 Our environment encourages self growth through guidance and structure.
 Structure and routine help children predict how to behave and what is expected from them and their provider.
 Providers should provide instruction and allow opportunity for exploration within a setting.
 Although there are times for instruction, many learning opportunities are offered through open exploration of materials.

-Actual times/activities may change based on the ages of children in attendance and their interest in activities…
+Actual times/activities may change based on the ages of the children and their interest in the activities offered.

-9:15 – Free play: toy time in Imagination Station
+9:15 – (teeth brushing) Free play: Toy time in Imagination Station

 10am – Circle time: calendar, weather, seasonal / theme stories & songs

-11am – Free Play: Outside Adventures, weather permitting
+11am – Outside Adventures, weather permitting * Sensory Stations if indoor recess

 11:45 – Lunch: bread, protein, veggie or fruit & dairy